maxwolf621/AZ/az-104/Test/Storage.md

 https://learn.microsoft.com/en-us/azure/storage/files/storage-files-planning

-## SAS for external users
+## :o SAS for external users

 https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview

 https://learn.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/how-to-guides/create-sas-tokens

 :question: 4-49
 You have an Azure subscription with a storage account named TD1.

 An external auditor has requested access to TD1 for a duration of 2 weeks.

 You need to deploy a solution without compromising the integrity and security of your primary data access methods.

 A shared access signature is a token that is appended to the URI for an Azure Storage resource.

 The token that contains a special set of query parameters that indicate how the resources may be accessed by the client.

 One of the query parameters, the signature, is constructed from the SAS parameters and signed with the key that was used to create the SAS.

 This signature is used by Azure Storage to authorize access to the storage resource.

 With shared access signature (SAS), you have granular control over how a client can access your data.
 This makes it the ideal solution for this scenario.
 For example:
 – What resources the client may access.
 – What permissions do they have to those resources.
 – How long the SAS is valid.

 Hence, the correct answer is: Shared Access Signatures (SAS).

-Role-Based Access Control (RBAC) is incorrect because this is a system that provides fine-grained access management to Azure resources.
+:x: Role-Based Access Control (RBAC) is incorrect
+- because this is a system that provides fine-grained access management to Azure resources.
 By using RBAC, you can assign specific permissions to users, groups, and applications at a certain scope.

-Service Endpoints is incorrect because this feature simply provides secure and direct connectivity to Azure service resources from a virtual network.
+:x: Service Endpoints is incorrect
+- because this feature simply provides secure and direct connectivity to Azure service resources from a virtual network.
 This feature ensures that Azure service traffic remains on the Azure backbone network.

+:x: **Connection Strings is incorrect.**
-Connection Strings is incorrect.
-Connection strings are a way to provide necessary information for applications to connect to various services, including databases or storage accounts.
-They typically contain the access keys, which you wouldn’t want to share with an external auditor if you’re trying to avoid sharing the primary or secondary keys.
+- Connection strings are a way to provide necessary information for applications to connect to various services, including databases or storage accounts.
+- **They typically contain the access keys, which you wouldn’t want to share with an external auditor if you’re trying to avoid sharing the primary or secondary keys.**

 ---

 A shared access signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.

 You can provide a shared access signature to clients who shouldn’t be trusted with your storage account key but who need access to certain storage account resources.
 ![Alt text](image-145.png)

-## Storage Container : the maximum number of named access policies
+## Storage Container : the maximum number :five: of named access policies

 :question: 4-50